-This program involves completing technical studies to inform generation and system planning to support compliance with the IRP requirements related to renewable integration, minigrids, energy efficiency and generation.
+This program involves completing planning, technical studies, program development, and pilot implementation related to support compliance with the IRP and regulatory requirements related to renewable integration, distributed energy resources and generation.
 The activities conducted in this program will lead to a coordinated, data-driven approach to the energy transition.

 LUMA is tasked to file an IRP every three years.
-The latest IRP Resolution and Order, issued in August 2020 established targets related to renewable and battery storage integration, minigrid implementation, energy efficiency reductions, and generation retirements.
+The latest IRP Resolution and Order, issued in August 2020 established targets related to renewable and battery storage integration, implementation, energy reductions through implementation of energy efficiency initiatives, and generation retirements.
 There are significant gaps in understanding of the current state of the system and its ability to handle these transformational changes.
 Until these gaps are filled, it is unclear how the IRP targets can be achieved without compromising system reliability, which is already compromised based on our assessment of system operations.